nixworks/public/news/2011/06/30/README.md

 ##### United Nations
 ### [According to a study by a team of epidemiologists and physicians, evidence "strongly suggests" that United Nations peacekeepers brought a cholera strain to Haiti that has killed thousands of people. ](/news/2011/06/30/according-to-a-study-by-a-team-of-epidemiologists-and-physicians-evidence-strongly-suggests-that-united-nations-peacekeepers-brought-a-ch.md)
-_Context: Haiti that has killed thousands of people, United Nations, cholera_
+_Context: United Nations, cholera, Haiti that has killed thousands of people_

 ##### European Centre for Disease Prevention and Control
 ### [The European Centre for Disease Prevention and Control (ECDC) and the European Food Safety Authority announce investigations suggest that fenugreek seeds imported from Egypt are implicated in the "E. coli" outbreaks. ](/news/2011/06/30/the-european-centre-for-disease-prevention-and-control-ecdc-and-the-european-food-safety-authority-announce-investigations-suggest-that-fe.md)